rkgudboy/next-js-tailwind-kpi-library/README.md

 - Write meaningful commit messages
 - Add appropriate comments for complex logic

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - Design inspiration from modern dashboard interfaces
 - Icons from [Heroicons](https://heroicons.com/)
-- Built with love by the development team

 ---